 In attempting to refute the need for jury sentencing, much has been said of the 2011 published report Public judgement on sentencing: Final results from the Tasmanian Jury Sentencing Study by Australian academics Kate Warner, Julia Davis, Maggie Walter, Rebecca Bradfield and Rachel Vermey.
 In summarising the results the report declared “There was a high overall level of satisfaction with judicial sentencing among jurors”

-To begin with, one can’t help being somewhat suspicious that in a time when, as reported by the study itself, “public opinion surveys conducted world wide over the last four decades have consistently found that between 70 and 80 percent of respondents believe that sentences are too lenient” some scholars, unknown outside academia, go off to the smallest Australian state and come back with a study allegedly proving that, despite all the anecdotal evidence, sentencing by judges is in fact in line with community expectations in our society.
+To begin with, one can’t help being somewhat suspicious that in a time when, as reported by the study itself, “public opinion surveys conducted world wide over the last four decades have consistently found that between 70 and 80 percent of respondents believe that sentences are too lenient” some scholars, unknown outside academia, go off to Tasmania and come back with a study allegedly proving that, despite all the anecdotal evidence, sentencing by judges is in fact in line with community expectations in our society.
 It is not as though researchers gleaned through thousands of published Australian Bureau of Statistics records or minutely went over court sentencing law reports throughout Australia for the last fifty years to somehow come up with facts which could prove relevant to the issue at hand.

 Thus, if the study was to cover only one small cross section of society over a period of not more than two years, it would be hoped that as much time was invested into methodology as in eliciting the results of the surveys.

 The study related to approximately 1,700 jurors from criminal trials which had returned a guilty verdict, who were asked to participate in a number of surveys.
 36% of those asked agreed to participate: only one in three.